 10. SPECIAL PROVISIONS FOR OUR SERVICES

 10.1 With regard to our direct Clients, employees and Visitors to our Website, we are generally the controller.
-Regarding our Services, e.g. when data is collected about passengers of a self-driving vehicle, we are the controller of personal data only if we operate the vehicle.
-We may also be joint controllers with our Clients and/ or other self-driving vehicle operator service providers.
-In case of joint controllership you can find data about how other operators/ owners process personal data from their privacy policies.
+Regarding our Services, e.g. when data is collected about passengers of a self-driving vehicle, different processing statuses can apply.
+Generally, we are controllers when we operate the self-driving system.
+Information on the processing statuses is provided to the data subjects in the self-driving vehicle and/ or by our Clients.
+For example, we may be joint controllers with our Clients and/ or other self-driving vehicle operator service providers.
+In case of a joint controllership, you can find data about how other operators/ owners process personal data from their privacy policies.

 |Publication||Entry into force||Main changes|

 |13…12.2021||01.01.2022||No substantial changes.
 We added information on storage, processing purposes and controller-processor statuses.|